 But rather than paying upfront per visit, the best way to get into airport lounges is by holding the right premium travel credit card.
 One of our favorites is *amex platinum*, which opens more lounge doors than any other credit card.

-You’ll get access to a growing number of posh Amex Centurion Lounges in the U.S. and abroad as well as 1,300-plus Priority Pass lounges and Plaza Premium Lounges worldwide.
-If you're flying Delta that day, you can also get into Delta Sky Clubs.
+You’ll get access to a growing number of posh Amex Centurion Lounges in the U.S. and abroad, as well as a thousand-plus Priority Pass lounges and Plaza Premium Lounges worldwide.
+If you're flying Delta, you can also get into Delta Sky Clubs® up to 10 times per year (Feb.
+1 – Jan.
+31) with your Platinum Card.

 The *venture x* is another great option – especially if you're looking to pay less.
-It'll get you into Priority Pass lounges worldwide, plus the outstanding new Capital One lounges in Dallas-Fort Worth (DFW), Washington, D.C.-Dulles (IAD), and Denver (DEN) as well as the new Capital One Landing at Washington-D.C.-Reagan (DCA) that opened earlier this week.
+It'll get you into Priority Pass lounges worldwide, plus the outstanding new Capital One lounges in Dallas-Fort Worth (DFW), Washington, D.C.-Dulles (IAD), Denver (DEN), New York City (JFK), and Las Vegas (LAS), as well as the Capital One Landing – a hybrid lounge-restaurant setup – at Washington-D.C.-Reagan (DCA).

 Bottom Line